National Association of State Retirement Administrators

 Approximately one-quarter of employees of state and local government do not participate in Social Security, including approximately 40 percent of all public school teachers, and a majority to substantially all state and local government workers in seven states: Alaska, Colorado, Louisiana, Maine, Massachusetts, Nevada, and Ohio.

 Contribution rates among employers both in and out of Social Security have increased considerably since the inception of the Survey.
-This increase reflects several factors but is due primarily to the increase in unfunded pension liabilities and, more recently, also a strengthened effort among many employers to increase their contribution effort to pay a greater share of the actuarially determined contribution.
+This increase is due primarily to the increase in unfunded pension liabilities and, more recently, a strengthened effort among many employers to increase their contribution effort to pay a greater share of the actuarially determined contribution.
 FY 02, the first year of the contribution rates measurement period, was at or near the all-time low point for employer contribution rates.
 These low rates were a result partly of strong investment earnings in the late 1990s, as aggregate unfunded liabilities for the public pension community were around zero.

 Figure J Figure K

-Figure L displays the range of employer contribution rates paid in FY 21 for plans whose members participate in Social Security.
-The lowest rate is 6.0 percent and the highest is 78.69 percent.
+Figure L displays the range of employer contribution rates paid in FY 22 for plans whose members participate in Social Security.
+The lowest rate is 5.4 percent and the highest is 74.6 percent.

-Figure M displays the range of employer contribution rates paid in FY 21 for plans whose members do not participate in Social Security.
-The lowest rate is 8.55 percent and the highest is 55.5 percent.
+Figure M displays the range of employer contribution rates paid in FY 22 for plans whose members do not participate in Social Security.
+The lowest rate is 9.45 percent and the highest is 61.7 percent.

 Figure L Figure M

-Figure N presents the cumulative sources of revenue into public pension funds for the 30 years ended in 2021.
-Over time, investment earnings consistently have accounted for between 60 percent and 65 percent of public pension fund revenue.
+Figure N presents the cumulative sources of revenue into public pension funds for the 30 years ended in 2022.
+Over time, investment earnings consistently account for between 60 percent and 65 percent of public pension fund revenue.
 This chart illustrates the important role that investment earnings play in funding public pension benefits.
 The large portion of revenue from investment earnings also helps to show why even a relatively small change in a plan’s investment return assumption can have a large effect on the plan’s funding level and required cost.

 Figure N